AMCN41R/blog/source/_posts/just-the-salt.md

 The idea with creating an MVP is not only to speed up the learning process, but to also put emphasis on the needs of the customer.

-As I said, we don't just see this in development, and can apply the same thinking to requirements gathering and design.
+As I said, we don't just see this issue in development, and can apply the same thinking to requirements gathering and design.
 It's so easy to get carried away when designing new features, and sometimes lose sight of the actual requirement and immediate customer need.

-Back to the example in the comic...
+Extending the original example...
 *"We need a new feature to dispense salt..."*
 "Ok, no problem, that shouldn't take too long.
 But what if it did all condiments?"
 *"Yeah, great idea, but what about people with allergies?"*